-MipSalus is developing a new proprietary drug – the first in a new class of medicines – for the treatment of all variants of HPA (Hyperphenylalaninemia – i.e. increased level of phenylalanine in the blood), including PKU (Phenylketonuria) which makes up the vast majority of HPA patients.
+MipSalus is developing a new proprietary drug – the first in a new class of medicines – for the treatment of all inborn genetic disorders that results in elevated concentrations of the amino acid phenylalanine in the blood.
+The collective term for these disorders is Hyperphenylalaninemia (known as HPA) – i.e. increased level of phenylalanine (Phe) in the blood.
+The most common variant is Phenylketonuria, or simply PKU.

-MipSalus has demonstrated that the company’s phenylalanine (Phe) binding MIPs, Phelimin, very efficiently reduces the uptake of Phe from dietary proteins in PKU mice.
-The effect of Phelimin is dose dependent, which means that the patient has the possibility to tailor-make his or her Phelimin treatment to fit the individual meal pattern.
-The patient has in other words the freedom to eat small or large meals of normal food by dosing Phelimin accordingly.
+MipSalus’ new drug is based on a well-established technology: Molecular Imprinted Polymers or MIPs.
+MipSalus has demonstrated that the company’s Phe binding MIPs, called Phelimin, very efficiently reduces the uptake of surplus Phe from dietary proteins in mice suffering from PKU.
+The effect of Phelimin is dose dependent, and this allows patients to tailor-make their treatment to fit individual meal patterns.
+In other words, by dosing Phelimin accordingly, HPA patients are free to consume smaller and larger meals made of normal food as they please.

-MipSalus has successfully concluded a first scientific advice with the Danish Health and Medicines Agency, which agrees in a very limited non-clinic plan, due to Phe-MIPs’ non-systemic way-of-action, as well as blood Phe concentration as the clinical endpoint in the clinical studies to come.
-Furthermore, MipSalus has been granted an Orphan Drug Designation from the European authorities on Phelimin for treatment of PKU.
+MipSalus has successfully concluded its first scientific advice meeting with the Danish Health and Medicines Agency (today the Danish Medicines Agency).
+Due to the Phe binding MIPs particles’ non-systemic way of action, the Agency agrees to a very limited non-clinic plan and accepts blood Phe concentration as the clinical endpoint in the clinical studies to come.

 Furthermore, both the European Medicines Agency (EMA) and the U.S. Food & Drug Administration (FDA) has granted Phelimin an Orphan Drug Designation.